r6915ee/codenames-and-such/README.md

 or simply just comprise of one commit.
 However, this is not necessary for most pull requests.

-A set of approved code reviews is required to allow the pull request to be merged.

 ## License

 The book is licensed under the [MIT license](LICENSE).